Margaret Hamilton (software engineer): Tributes

-In 2017, a "Women of NASA" LEGO set went on sale featuring minifigures of Hamilton, Mae Jemison, Sally Ride, and Nancy Grace Roman.
+In 2017, a "Women of NASA" LEGO set went on sale featuring minifigures of Hamilton, astronauts Mae Jemison and Sally Ride, and NASA's first Chief of Astronomy, Nancy Grace Roman.
 The set was initially proposed by Maia Weinstock as a tribute to the women's contributions to NASA history, and Hamilton's section of the set features a recreation of her famous 1969 photo posing with a stack of her software listings.

 In 2019, to celebrate 50 years after the Apollo landing, Google decided to make a tribute to Hamilton.
 The mirrors at the Ivanpah Solar Power Facility were configured to create a picture of Hamilton and the Apollo 11 by moonlight.

 Margo Madison, a fictional NASA engineer in the alternate history series For All Mankind, was inspired by Hamilton.